Miic/SciCalculator/Calculator/readme.txt

 - Fixed Bug Regarding Divide by 0 and Error Cases not being properly removed by detection using Regex Statements.
 - Fixed Bug Regarding Infinity Cases, such as being unable to use infinity in operations and being able to perform operations onto the Infinity as a literal String like "Infinty5" or "Infin"
 - Fixed Bug Regarding Decimal Numbers caused by the Infinity Cases Patch
+- Fixed Bug where every calculation would lag for 1 second as the engine initialized for every calculation operation

 Update:
     1.0: